 Graduate students from across the US tackle the interconnected business and sustainability aspects of a current, real-life issue facing the outdoor gear retailer Patagonia.
 In the first round of competition, interdisciplinary teams submit solutions to a case developed by the Berkeley-Haas Case Series and Patagonia.
 Senior leaders from Patagonia review all submissions and select finalists to present their solutions to Patagonia executives in person at Berkeley Haas.

 For students at Berkeley Haas and beyond, this case competition is an unparalleled opportunity to work on a pressing corporate sustainability issue with one of the most forward thinking companies in the world.
 Not to mention a unique source of fresh perspectives and innovative ideas for Patagonia leadership.
-As the competition enters its 5th year, we’ve compiled extended overview of the competition’s drive to solve Patagonia’s most pressing sustainability challenges here.
+As the competition enters its 5th year, we’ve compiled an extended overview of the competition’s drive to solve Patagonia’s most pressing sustainability challenges here.

 2020 Patagonia Case Competition